Mo-Saad-TheAnalyst/MyStocks/README.md

 # Security Practices

- - the access to any ec2 is with a vpn from a specific IP and has the correct certificates.
- - IaM roles follows the least privilege principle
- - the usage of ec2 profiles instead of saving the configuration inside the ec2
+ - The project features robust security measures, including VPN access from a specific IP address with proper certificates for accessing any EC2 instance.

+ - IAM roles strictly adhere to the principle of least privilege, ensuring that user access is limited to the minimum necessary for performing essential tasks.

+ - To ensure optimal security, EC2 profiles are used instead of saving configurations within the EC2 itself, ensuring that all access is strictly controlled and monitored at all times.

-# IaaC
+# CI/CD and IaaC

-AWS SDK is used to create a deployable solution as code which provides the ability to deploy the same solution on another account any region.
+- Utilized Terraform to create and manage infrastructure resources, allowing for efficient and scalable deployment of the pipeline.

+- Incorporated CI/CD processes using GitLab to automate the pipeline’s testing, building, and deployment, reducing the time-to-market for new features.

 # Next steps:

- - Enriching the stocks data with sentiment analysis from Twitter hashtags and analysis whether the sentiment affects the price of the stock.
+ - Enriching stock data with sentiment analysis from Twitter hashtags to analyze how sentiment affects stock prices.

- - Deploy a backtrading bot and test it's efficiency and whether that solution can be deployed in the real world.
+ - Deploying and testing the efficiency of a backtrading bot to determine its real-world viability.

- - Enhancing the webscraper with multiple IP proxies to prevent the possibility of getting banned and making the solution reselient to failure
+ - Enhancing the webscraper with multiple IP proxies to prevent bans and improve resilience.

- - Design a disaster recovery plan to insure that the solution meets TTL and point in time recovery.
+ - Designing a disaster recovery plan to ensure the solution meets MTTR and point-in-time recovery requirements.